Blogpost

 Late repayment fee

-$60 for each month of late repayment
+$60 for every month of late repayment

 Administrative fee